kyma-project/telemetry-manager/docs/user/integration/dynatrace/README.md

     EOF
     ```

-1. Start pushing metrics to the metric gateway using delta aggregation temporality
+1. Start pushing metrics to the metric gateway using [delta aggregation temporality.](https://docs.dynatrace.com/docs/extend-dynatrace/opentelemetry/overview/metrics#temporality)

 1. To find metrics from your Kyma cluster in the Dynatrace UI, go to **Observe & Explore** > **Metrics**.